Welcome to today's edition of the Rush 24-7 podcast.

 I don't know if he's really apologizing there.

-Uh, but did you hear he's interested in policy and and process.
+He's interested in policy and process.

 Folks, that's community organized kind of stuff.